-Part of the confusion arises because of the nomenclature used by the U.S. government.
-In fact, according to the U.S. Department of Labor’s Occupational Safety & Health Administration (OSHA), telehandlers are forklifts.
-According to the agency, there are seven classes of forklifts:
+The confusion comes because of the nomenclature used by the U.S. Department of Labor's Occupational Safety & Health Administration (OSHA), telehandlers ARE forklifts.
+For OSHA there are 7 classes of forklifts:

 Class I: Electric motor rider trucks